f5devcentral/access-labs/class5/module1/lab01.rst

 Task 9 - Cleanup the Test Branch
 -----------------------------------

-While we successfully diagnose the problem we haven't actually fixed the problem for the user.
+While we have successfully diagnose the problem we haven't actually fixed the problem for the user.
 The client machine still goes down the test branch.
-We must now revert our configuration in the test branch and all the user to test again.
+We must now revert our configuration in the test branch and allow the user to test again.

 #.
 Navigate to Access >> Profiles/Policies >> Access Profiles (Per-Session Policies).